-- Glass jars are not permitted on bus unless in a lunch box or comparable container - Live animals of any kind, except for licensed guide dog for the blind, fitted with a muzzle - Skateboards, roller skates, inline skates and any other item designed to transport a person on a rolling mechanism - Any noise maker or loud music that could distract the bus driver - Baseball bats, balls - Plants - Any type of item that would be a used as a weapon or a simulation of a weapon
+- 1. Glass jars are not permitted on bus unless in a lunch box or comparable container - 2.
+Live animals of any kind, except for licensed guide dog for the blind, fitted with a muzzle - 3.
+Skateboards, roller skates, inline skates and any other item designed to transport a person on a rolling mechanism - 4.
+Any noise maker or loud music that could distract the bus driver - 5.
+Baseball bats, balls, or any other sports equipment which could endanger others - 6.
+Plants - 7.
+Any type of item that would be a used as a weapon or a simulation of a weapon